 The Adrian Robinson CTE diagnosis goes a long way to dispelling that illusion.

 Adrian Robinson’s CTE Diagnosis Is a Potential Game Changer

 Adrian Robinson was only 25, and had appeared in only 22 professional football games, unlike the hundreds of games played by Webster, Duerson, Waters, Long or Strzelczyk.
-If you love football AND you’re concerned about protecting players from head trauma then Adrian Robinson’s CTE diagnosis HAS to make you more uncomfortable.
+If you love football AND you’re concerned about protecting players from head trauma then Adrian Robinson’s CTE diagnosis MUST to make you uncomfortable.

 The presence of tau in Robinson’s brain presents several inconvenient truths for football fans: